joshcrain/joshcrain.io/portfolio/resume/resume.md

 ### AgencyBloc, Inc.
 **Senior Product Designer / Front-End Developer**
 *May 2016 – Present · Des Moines, Iowa*
-- Lead UX and UI design for core CRM/AMS product used by insurance agencies, with a focus on retention, efficiency, and feature adoption.
+- Lead UX and UI design for a core CRM/AMS platform used by insurance agencies, with a focus on feature adoption, efficiency, and retention.
-- Designed and iterated onboarding and lifecycle flows to improve user activation and engagement and encourage product led growth.
+- Established and advocated for UX process standards — including research-grounded design briefs and usability validation before shipping — and communicated design risk directly to CPO and product leadership.
-- Collaborated with product managers, engineers, and support teams to define features and validate designs using both qualitative and quantitative data.
+- Designed onboarding and lifecycle flows to improve user activation and engagement, informed by analytics, usability studies, and direct client research.
-- Built and maintained the **Blocs Pattern System**, a component based design system driving consistency across design and engineering teams.
+- Architected **ab-components**, a Stencil-based Web Components library with Storybook documentation, accessibility review, and authoring conventions structured so other contributors and AI-assisted workflows can follow the same process without additional guidance.
-- Developed internal tools for prototyping, documentation, and deployment using Eleventy, Nunjucks, Storybook, and Bitbucket Pipelines.
+- Built **Blocs**, a high-fidelity static prototype environment that assembles realistic product pages using ab-components — bridging component-level development and product-level design validation.
-- Delivered production front-end code using TypeScript, Web Components, and templating engines.
+- Developed AI-integrated design workflows that scale synthesis, component review, and documentation work — replacing hours of manual cross-referencing with repeatable, structured processes.
-- Used analytics and client feedback contribute to growth initiatives including onboarding flows, usability improvements, and funnel optimizations.
+- Delivered production front-end code using TypeScript, Web Components, Stencil, and Eleventy.
-- Conducted accessibility reviews and implemented inclusive design patterns throughout the app.
+- Conducted accessibility reviews and implemented inclusive design patterns throughout the product, including WCAG-compliant component specifications.

 ### Spinutech, Inc.
 **Web Designer / UX Developer**